Pobulus/mouse_flick/README.md

 # mouse_flick
-Simple utility for sending keystrokes with xdotool when the mouse is flicked in a certain direction
+Simple utility for sending keystrokes with xdotool when the mouse is flicked in a certain direction.
+For example for switching virtual workspaces.

 ## Requirements
 - [`SFML`](https://www.sfml-dev.org/index.php) for reading mouse movements